Symbian9/covid-19-transmission-graphic/README.md

 ### Online with Gitlab in a browser

-You can do everything in a browser like described in this video
+You can do everything in a browser like described in this video made for the first translation project (https://gitlab.com/msutter/covid-19-curves-graphic-social)

+The procedure is the same as for this project.

 * https://www.youtube.com/watch?v=-ThkrkFLY8Q